matplotlib/matplotlib/doc/users/customizing.rst

 1. :file:`matplotlibrc` in the current working directory, usually used for specific customizations that you do not want to apply elsewhere.

-2. :file:`.matplotlib/matplotlibrc`, for the user's default customizations.
+2. It next looks in a user-specific place, depending on your platform:

+   - On Linux, it looks in :file:`.config/matplotlib/matplotlibrc` (or `$XDG_CONFIG_HOME/matplotlib/matplotlibrc` if you've customized your environment.

+   - On other platforms, it looks in :file:`.matplotlib/matplotlibrc`.

    See :ref:`locating-matplotlib-config-dir`.

-3. :file:`{INSTALL}/matplotlib/mpl-data/matplotlibrc`, where :file:`{INSTALL}`
+3. :file:`{INSTALL}/matplotlib/mpl-data/matplotlibrc`, where
-   is something like :file:`/usr/lib/python2.5/site-packages` on Linux, and maybe :file:`C:\\Python25\\Lib\\site-packages` on Windows.
-Every time you install matplotlib, this file will be overwritten, so if you want your customizations to be saved, please move this file to your :file:`.matplotlib` directory.
+   :file:`{INSTALL}` is something like :file:`/usr/lib/python2.5/site-packages` on Linux, and maybe :file:`C:\\Python25\\Lib\\site-packages` on Windows.
+Every time you install matplotlib, this file will be overwritten, so if you want your customizations to be saved, please move this file to your user-specific matplotlib directory.

 To display where the currently active :file:`matplotlibrc` file was loaded from, one can do the following::

   >>> import matplotlib
   >>> matplotlib.matplotlib_fname()
-  '/home/foo/.matplotlib/matplotlibrc'
+  '/home/foo/.config/matplotlib/matplotlibrc'

 See below for a sample :ref:`matplotlibrc file<matplotlibrc-sample>`.